Matchbox (brand): Matchbox Motorways

 In the late 1960s, the Arnold Minimobil system (Germany) was marketed as the Matchbox Motorway (UK).
-These consisted of easily assembled hard plastic track, designed to look like concrete roads, rather than the soft plastic of Hotwheels and Superfast track.
+These consisted of easily assembled hard plastic track, designed to look like concrete roads, rather than the soft plastic of Hot Wheels and Superfast track.
 The system worked by means of trackside electric motors driving continuous spring loops which would run in channels.
 Small plastic pins could be attached to the underside of Matchbox vehicles which would pass through the slot in the track and engage with the spring, allowing the vehicles to be pulled along.
 There were three main sets: M1, M2 and M3.

 Set M1 consisted of a simple oval of track.
 Small huts, on each side of the main straight track section, contained the individual motors which powered each lane, allowing the vehicles in adjacent lanes vehicles to be raced, although all vehicles in the same lane would travel at the same speed.
 As the drive spring for the outer slot would be longer than that of the inner slot, the springs were stored in colour-coded bags in the box.

 Set M2 consisted of a simple figure-of-eight track, with both drive springs being of the same length. the springs were driven in a similar method to those in the M1 set.

 Set M3, known as 'Switch-A-Track', instead of separate motors, had a single motor hidden in a dummy roundhouse in the centre of a roundabout.
 Whereas set M2 had a simple figure-of-eight layout, set M3 had a track layout consisting of two extended loops, connected by means of the central roundabout.
 Each of the 4 exits from the roundabout had a rocker switch which, through a mechanical linkage, moved small turnouts which would allow the vehicles to change path.

 In addition, there was a set E2, an extension pack which could be added to set M2, which allowed for a greater variety of track layouts.